10/28/19 Update: Updates to the map, touring strategies, FastPass+ priority, touring plans, etc.

 FASTPASS+ AT EPCOT

 FastPass+ at Epcot is divided into two tiers.
 Guests may initially select only one Tier 1 experience.
 Test Track is the highest priority because waits are longest, they are the hardest FP+ to acquire, and FP+ makes it easier to ride should the attraction go down for technical difficulties.
 Frozen gets the nod now that capacity at Soarin’ has increased and waits are down.
-Test Track is typically more convenient to ride in standby first thing, so many guests may still elect to use FastPass+ at Soarin’ instead.
-On the other hand, those willing to ride Test Track in single rider may favor using FP+ at Soarin’.
+Test Track is typically more convenient to ride in standby first thing, so some guests may still elect to use FastPass+ at Frozen instead.
+Those willing to ride Test Track in single rider may also favor using FP+ at elsewhere.
 Character Spot is currently a smart 4th FastPass+ selection.

 Tier 1 (Choose One)